cseanburns/semantic_web_development/src/2b-section-elements.md

 ### The `<nav>` Element

 The `<nav>` element is used to contain navigational links to other parts of the site ([The nav element][nav_whatwg]).
-For example, if a website had a news page and an about page, then links to these pages would be place in `<nav>`.
+For example, if a website had a news page and an about page, then links to these pages would be placed in `<nav>`.
 This might be placed near the top of a web document.

 ```